victorpoughon/torchlensmaker/docs/index.md

 Also, things like apertures (small hole for some of the light to pass through) or rays that diverge too much and don't hit their target optical element is fully supported.
 This is thanks to the dynamic nature of the PyTorch compute graph, and enables amazing feats of optimization.

-* **High quality software engineering**
+### Beautiful code

 The design of a software library is extremely important.
 The goal of this project is not just to design lenses and mirrors, but to enable anyone to do it with the maximum amount of correctness, verifiability and joy.
-This obviously means open-source code so you can collaborate on it with git, verify it, modify it, understand it, and most importantly read it and understand it!
+This obviously means open-source code so you can collaborate on it with git, verify it, modify it, and most importantly read it and understand it!

 I think too often code is optimized for being easy to write, when being easy to **read** is the most important.
 Bringing best in class code quality to optical systems design is part of the vision for this project.